AdesojiCodeMaster/Obatek-Comm-App/README.md

 ## Capstone Project Title: Obatek-Comm-App

-This project was created using Ruby, Ruby on Rails, HTML5, CSS3 and BOOTSTRAP.This is a customer relation app to service customers' requests and resolve their complains.
+The project is created using Ruby, Ruby on Rails, HTML5, CSS3, and BOOTSTRAP.
+This is a customer relations app to service customers' requests and resolve their complaints.

 ![Homepage-screenshot](./app/assets/images/Obatek.screenshot.png)